You are about to leave

-Vyvanse improved attention throughout the day for each time point tested, starting at 2 hours and even at 14 hours after taking it.†
+The average of all scores throughout the day was higher when Vyvanse was taken.
+Vyvanse improved attention throughout the day for each timepoint tested, starting at 2 hours, and even at 14 hours after taking it.†

 Vyvanse should be taken exactly as prescribed by your doctor.
 Before starting Vyvanse and during treatment, tell your doctor about all health conditions (or family history of) including: